lukasoppermann/veare-pre-next/storage/app/articles/-how-to-integrate-mailchimp-into-your-blog.md

 tags: tag1, tag2
 author: Lukas Oppermann
 ---
-# How to integrate mailchimp into your blog

 > In this article I will quickly walk you through the steps necessary to setup a simple mailchimp account and add a signup form to your blog or website.